jcfr/slicer.org/README.md

 # Synchronization

 Every 5 minutes, the branch [slicer-org](https://github.com/Slicer/slicer.org/tree/slicer-org) is automatically pulled into the live site.
 There is no need to connect to the server in order to make changes.

+Source of the synchronization script: https://gist.github.com/freephile/13d8a570144f6449509d9679f6f28b8a#file-var-www-slicer-org-bin-pull-github-sh

 # Local Development